KainMiA/AICA/README.md

 ## Parameter Details
 * markers

 This should be the direct output from Seurat::FindAllMarkers() or a dataframe with identical structure.
 Required columns: cluster, gene, avg_log2FC.
 The function will rank genes by avg_log2FC (descending) within each cluster.

-topN
+* topN

 We recommend values between 5-20.
 Higher values provide more gene context but increase prompt size and API costs.
 Lower values may lead to less specific annotations.

-api_key
+* api_key

 Keep your API key secure.
-Consider using environment variables for production:

-r
-Sys.setenv(DEEPSEEK_API_KEY = "your_key_here")
-# Then in function call: api_key = Sys.getenv("DEEPSEEK_API_KEY")
-ann_type
+* ann_type

 "region": Best for spatial transcriptomics data (e.g., identifying "tumor core", "immune niche", "stromal region").
 "celltype": Best for single-cell RNA-seq data (e.g., identifying "T cells", "Fibroblasts", "Endothelial cells").

 model